duinomaker/HexoBlog/source/CM/notes/2/index.md

 $$\begin{aligned}\sum_{k\in K}{ca_k}&=c\sum_{k\in K}{a_k};&&\text{(distributive law)}\\\\\\sum_{k\in K}(a_k+b_k)&=\sum_{k\in K}a_k+\sum_{k\in K}b_k;&&\text{(associative law)}\\\\\sum_{k\in K}a_k&=\sum_{p(k)\in K}a_{p(k)}.&&\text{(commutative law)}\end{aligned}$$

-The commutative law allows us to reorder terms; here $p(k)$ is any permutation of the set of all integers.
+The commutative law allows us to reorder terms.
+Here $p(k)$ is any permutation of the set of all integers.
 Actually, it's a special case of a more generalized rule:

 Suppose there's an arbitrary function $f:J\to K$ that takes an integer $j\in J$ into an integer $k\in K$.
 The formula is